-Other Recreation Facilities: Though not a part of the City Park system, school facilities provide recreational opportunities for citizens when schools are not in session.
+Though not a part of the City Park system, school facilities provide recreational opportunities for citizens when schools are not in session.
 Mossyrock School District is an integral part of our community and provides access to playground equipment when possible.
 As with any school there are limited times that these facilities can be made available for public use, as well as other limiting restrictions such as no skateboarding on school grounds and use of the outdoor half basketball court and track only.
-These facilities are available for use only when other activities are not taking place at the school which limits availability to weekends and late evening only after 6:30pm most days Table 2 shows a list of associated facilities.
+These facilities are available for use only when other activities are not taking place at the school which limits availability to weekends and late evening only after 6:30pm most days.
+The ball field and sports field are not available for public use.